 What do we mean by that?

 At the most basic level, military-supportive means a school that accepts standard educational benefits like Military Tuition Assistance or the GI Bill®.
 Those are some of the biggest boosts you will get from your service, so it’s key to find a school that participates.

 But that’s a bare minimum.
 Many schools go further, offering supports like:

 With the kind of grit and can-do attitude you picked up in the service, you already know that you have what it takes to overcome any challenge that college might throw at you.
 But you also deserve the same kind of support and assistance that you got while you were in the armed forces.

 Military-supportive schools answer the call for that kind of support.
-Just like there was always someone you could call on in the service for backup if you really needed it, a military friendly college will always answer the call when you need help.
+Just like there was always someone you could call on in the service for backup if you really needed it, a military friendly college can offer some extra support for veteran students.

-For anyone destined for a career in psychology, there is a special appreciation for any school that has your back like that.
-It means they already get the reasons you want to become a psychologist, and will provide you the education you need to be exceptional in the field.
+For anyone destined for a career in psychology, there is a special appreciation for that kind of support.
+Military friendly universities understand the reasons you want to become a psychologist, and can provide the education you need to be exceptional in the field.

 2021 US Bureau of Labor Statistics salary and employment figures for Psychologists reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed July 2022.